Famous Friends (album)

 Famous Friends is the eighth studio album by American country music artist Chris Young.
-It was released on August 6, 2021, via RCA Records Nashville.
+It was released on August 6, 2021, by RCA Records Nashville.
 It was preceded by the three singles "Raised on Country", "Drowning" and the title track.
 "At the End of a Bar" would be released on September 13, 2021, as the album's fourth single.

-Young co-wrote all but one of the songs on the album.
+Young co-wrote all but two of the songs on the album overall.

 Content

 "Raised on Country" was released as the leadoff single on January 28, 2019.
 It was originally intended to be the title track, but following the releases of "Drowning" on September 23, 2019 and "Famous Friends" on November 20, 2020, Young announced after the COVID-19 pandemic that the album would be retitled to Famous Friends.

 Critical reception

 Stephen Thomas Erlewine of AllMusic wrote that Young "started drifting toward the middle of the road around the mid-2010s", but that Famous Friends "finds him making a course correction, adding some livelier, stylish elements to his smooth foundation".